-- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual cooperative unit or manufactured home, with an original term of 301 to 360 months; - (b) was acquired by us between November 1, 2015 and February 29, 2016; - (c) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date and has been current on each of the three consecutive payment dates immediately preceding the Cut-off Date (with delinquency calculated based on the "MBA delinquency method"); - (d) was not originated under our Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (e) has an original combined loan-to-value ratio that is less than or equal to 97%; - (f) as of the Cut-off Date, is not subject to an Origination Rep and Warranty Settlement; - (g) is not subject to any form of risk sharing with the loan seller (other than limited seller indemnification in certain cases); - (h) was not originated under certain non-standard programs; - (i) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (j) has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%; and - (k) is not covered by private mortgage insurance or pool insurance.
+- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual cooperative unit or manufactured home, with an original term of 301 to 360 months; - (b) was acquired by us between January 1, 2016 and April 30, 2016; - (c) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (d) was not originated under our Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (e) has an original combined loan-to-value ratio that is less than or equal to 97%; - (f) as of the Cut-off Date, is not subject to an Origination Rep and Warranty Settlement; - (g) is not subject to any form of risk sharing with the loan seller (other than limited seller indemnification in certain cases); - (h) was not originated under certain non-standard programs: - (i) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (j) has an original loan-to-value ratio that is (i) greater than 80% and (ii) less than or equal to 97%; and - (k) (i) is not covered by pool insurance and (ii) is covered by private mortgage insurance as of the Cut-off Date or was covered by private mortgage insurance at the time of acquisition that has since been cancelled or otherwise eliminated by the borrower as permitted under Fannie Mae's Servicing Guide or in the case of certain Reference Obligations secured by mortgaged properties in the State of New York, was not covered by private mortgage insurance at the time of acquisition as permitted under Fannie Mae's Selling Guide.